archlinux/neoasknot/README.md

 ## Deployment

 The Arch Linux instance runs on [GitLab Pages][glpages].
-There are 2 deployments: one in [staging] and one in [production].

-### Staging

-Currently this is a bit convoluted and done on gitlab.com (at least until [multiple version Pages support][multiverpages] is implemented or one of the proposed solutions is used).

-### Production

-Push to the `main` branch and GitLab CI will build and publish the site.
+Push to the `main` branch and CI will build and publish the site.

+[Parallel deployments] are made for the `staging` branch and merge requests.

 ## Contributing